 This Nationally Recognised and WorkSafe Victoria Accredited Unit allows you to perform work that requires a forklift truck high risk work (HRW) licence.
-A competency based unit typically completed between 1 to 2 days with free re-testing and additonal training if required.
+A competency based unit typically completed in 2 days with free re-testing and additonal training if required.

 These Nationally Recognised Units provide training for earthmoving plant including Excavator, Skid Steer, Backhoe, Front End Loader and Roller.
 Beginners and Experienced operator training available using our simulated work site.